 So Many Options

 While we realize there are many other (and possibly better) places to store your shoes than the garage, the garage seems to be a dropping point in most homes and it becomes frustrating for most families.
-We come across this issue when we're consulting a garage project more often than not.
 It's nice to have a place you can quickly put shoes away until they make it to their final destination so you're not tripping over them on your way into your home.